 Greens first started running for office in the United States in 1985.
 At that time, the decentralized nature of U.S. Greens meant that there was no central, comprehensive listing of all candidates and officeholders.

-However as the Committees of Correspondence (CoC) – the first national U.S. Greens organization – began publishing its periodic Greens Bulletin in 1985, news of individual Green candidates and officeholders first began to be compiled and shared there.
-(Soon afterwards the COC was renamed the Green Committees of Correspondence , with local Green groups known as ‘GCoCs.’)
+However as the Committees of Correspondence (CoC) — the first national U.S. Greens organization — began publishing its periodic Greens Bulletin in 1985, news of individual Green candidates and officeholders first began to be compiled and shared there.
+Soon afterwards the COC was renamed the Green Committees of Correspondence , with affiliated local Green groups known as ‘GCoCs.’

-These local Green groups received the Greens Bulletin and read with enthusiasm photocopy reprints of news articles about these pioneering Green candidates.
-This was many years before web pages, and many years before large image files were sent by email – meaning the early Greens Bulletins were the main way such info of early candidates was widely distributed.
+As part of their affiliation with the CoC/GCoC, these local Green groups received the Greens Bulletin — and read with enthusiasm photocopy reprints of news articles about these pioneering Green candidates.
+This was many years before web pages, and many years before large image files were sent by email – meaning the early Greens Bulletins were the main way such info about early Green candidates was widely distributed.

 First comprehensive national report

 In 1992, the first year that large numbers of U.S. Greens ran for office, the GCoC clearinghouse in Kansas City, MO published a November 1992 national Greens election report and the first-ever comprehensive list of Greens currently holding office.
 These were big steps for U.S. Greens, compiling and publicizing this information in this manner for the first time.

 Ongoing compilation of Green elections

-Starting in 1994, Mike Feinstein (CA) began periodically publishing ongoing lists of candidates and officeholders via the old email@example.com (and firstname.lastname@example.org) email lists hosted by the San Francisco-based Institute for Global Communications – which was the primary electronic means of communications among U.S. Greens at the time.
+Starting in 1994, Mike Feinstein (CA) began periodically publishing ongoing updated lists of Green candidates and officeholders via the old firstname.lastname@example.org (and email@example.com) email lists hosted by the San Francisco-based Institute for Global Communications – which was the primary electronic means of communications among U.S. Greens at the time.

 In 1994 Feinstein was aided with this effort by Dale McMillan (VA) and Hank Chapot (CA), and in 1998 by Ben Krompak (OH).
 During this period, this list of Green candidates became the ‘list of record’ for use by U.S. Greens.